shubham7saxena/RiteekS.github.io/_posts/2018-03-03-Complete-Journey-with-GoRoutines.md

 </p>

-Every P has a local goroutine queue and also there is a global goroutine queue which contains runnable goroutine.
+Every P has a local goroutine queue and also there is a global goroutine queue which contains runnable goroutines.
 Each M should be assigned to a P. Ps may have no Ms if they are blocked or in a system call.
 At any time, there are at most GOMAXPROCS number of P and only one M can run per P. More Ms can be created by the scheduler if required.

 In each round of scheduling scheduler finds a runnable G and execute it.
 Once a runnable G is found, it is executed until it is blocked(as explained above).
 Very rarely scheduler search for G in the global queue(like 1/70 times) if it does not find any G there then it finds in the local queue if there also it does get any G then it try to steal from other Ps(Fig 3) if again it does not get any G then it again try to search in the global queue.